England have 'issues' & 'more questions than answers'

 "Sometimes it can be a good thing, you can utilise it and make it work in your favour.

 "If I go back to pre-2019 World Cup and the squad that was selected, it had all bases covered for injury and for roles.
-Looking at the preliminary squad for this World Cup, I would actually say that England have got a lot more strength in depth than we did."
+Looking at the preliminary squad for this World Cup, England have got a lot more strength in depth than we did."

 'There are more questions than answers'

-Another factor in England's selection is how little ODI cricket they have play compared to four years ago, when they gradually built form before the World Cup.
+Another factor in England's selection is how little ODI cricket they have play compared with four years ago, when they gradually built form before the World Cup.

 Between 2015 and 2019, England played 83 ODIs, but since 2019 to their tournament opener in 27 days they will have only played 43.